uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/signup.html.md

 To use Making Tax Digital for Income Tax, individuals need to sign up first.

-To sign up, a user must satisfy one or more of the following conditions:
+To sign up, a user must satisfy at least one of the following conditions:

 - Be a sole trader (self-employed)
 - Have income from property, either in the UK or abroad